Countly/countly-sdk-documentation/windows/next.md

 //changing with a server side merge Countly.Instance.ChangeDeviceId("ThisIsUnique", true);</code></pre>
-<h2 id="retrieving-current-device-id&nbsp;" class="anchor-heading">Retrieving current device ID&nbsp;</h2>
+<h2 id="retrieving-current-device-id" class="anchor-heading">Retrieving current device ID</h2>
 <p>
   You may want to see what device id Countly is assigning for the specific device.
-  For that, you may use the following calls.&nbsp;
+  For that, you may use the following calls.
 </p>
 <pre><code class="java hljs">string usedId = await Countly.GetDeviceId();</code></pre>
 <h1>User location</h1>